Menu

 Music lead: Mary Croker

-We use a mixture of plans from the Charanga Model Music Scheme, Charanga Original Scheme, SingUp Scheme and BBC Ten Pieces to make up a Long term Plan that inspires our pupils.
-The Charanga and Singup scheme provides us with quality and engaging music lessons with careful progression built in.
+We use Charanga's Creative Music Scheme to inspire our pupils.
+The Charanga scheme provides us with quality and engaging music lessons with careful progression built in.
 Lessons are taught weekly by class teachers, many of whom play instruments or sing themselves and ukulele lessons for all year 4 children are taught by a visiting specialist peripatetic teacher each week for the whole year.
 This is funded by Arts Council England via Kent Music Education hub.
 Singing is also often used in other subjects to aid learning particularly in the Foundation Stage and Key Stage One.

 Music Lessons